Jxrom/Lion-s-Hub-Resort-Management-System/README.md

 ## Description

 Hello!
 Welcome to my personal project!
-The motivation of this desktop application is to challenge my skills when it comes to programming in general, specifically targeting the concepts such as Object-Oriented Programming, Procedural Programming, Database Management and Software Designing.
-Basically, this is same as my first project "COVID-19 Management System (CRUD Applicaiton)" but with a more focus on software design and its functionality such as the PDF Export.
+The motivation of this desktop application is to challenge my skills when it comes to programming in general, specifically targeting concepts such as Object-Oriented Programming, Procedural Programming, Database management, and Software design.
+Basically, this is the same as my first project, "COVID-19 Management System (CRUD Application)," but with a greater focus on software design and its functionality, such as the PDF Export.

 ## Project Snippets